-This is a tricky subject to write about as no clinical trials are conducted for skincare ingredients while a woman is pregnant.
+This is a tricky subject to write about as very few clinical trials are conducted for skincare ingredients while a woman is pregnant.
 Therefore, we have to rely on anecdotal evidence on the use of certain skincare ingredients in pregnancy.

 When a major pharmaceutical company produces a new skincare product, the package insert will often state the following: ‘The safety and efficacy of this product in pregnancy and lactation has not been established’.
 In other words, they are playing it safe by saying that their new skincare product has not been proven to be safe in pregnancy.